Cycling Cirque de Troumouse

-- Argeles Gazost – there are two public toilet facilities in Argeles in the town center and shops, supermarkets, and cafés for food and water.
-You can top your water bottles for free at one of the taps in the town center.
+- Argeles Gazost – there are two public toilet facilities in Argeles in the town centre and shops, supermarkets, and cafés for food and water.
+You can top your water bottles for free at one of the taps in the town centre.

 - Luz Saint-Saveur – there is a public toilet behind the Tourist Information Centre and plenty of places for food and drink.